 “What’s the best time to click a picture?”, you may ask.
 The answer will most probably come up as when the sun is shining, and you get an ample amount of light.
-While it is true that when the lighting is sound, photos appear clearer and captures all the fine points.
+While it is true that when the lighting is sound, photos appear clearer and captures all the fine points this is very helpful while doing wildlife photography.
 The night photography when done right, vamooses day photography far behind.
-Daytime photographers often ignore the night photography because of traditional tried and tested schemes.
+Daytime photographers often ignore night photography because of traditional tried and tested schemes.
 They are unaware of the fact that everything looks different during the night.
 You need a bountiful amount of time and patience for night photography as it strives for technical advancement and innovative sight.
 Although, there are a few tricks and night photography tips that can make a whole world of a difference in the ultimate product.

 RAW files are images exactly as seen by the camera sensors.
 The RAW format lets you process your photograph according to your liking by saving all the data per pixel (12-14 bits) captured by your camera.
 Unlike the JPEG format that is able to hold only eight bits of data throwing out the excess bunch of data.